 We develop a new technology for valuing financial assets such as employee stock options and restricted stocks.
 Our model takes explicit account of the non-diversification of the owner of the asset.
 The model is an extension of the common binomial pricing model and is relatively easy to implement.
-This paper explains the issues and uses a database of employee stock options to estimate the model parameters.
+This paper explains the issues and uses a database of employee stock options to estimate the model parameters and the value of stock options grants to employees.
+Using our model, we find that the value of employee stock options on the grant date is approximately 50% of a plain vanilla call option calculated using the Black and Scholes formula.